Who can attend recovery college?

 - Phone: Call us on 02 9854 5541 to provide your enrolment details over the phone.

 Do I have to enrol?

 It is preferred that you do enrol, simply so we know how many people will be attending for organisation purposes.
 If you cannot enrol in advance for any reason, we may be able to take your enrolment in person on the day for the shorter courses.
 Do phone us in advance where possible to notify us of your attendance.

-Please note you must enrol in advance for the Certificate IV in Mental Health Peer Work and some of the other full day courses.
+Please note you must enrol in advance for the some full day courses and Recognised programs.